cncf/memorials/rodolfo-martinez.md

 Please add your contribution below via a pull request.

+## Katie Greenley

+I had the honor of getting to know and work with Rodolfo through the CNCF ambassador program.
+His passion to support and grow his community was inspiring.
+He truly embodied the spirit of open source with his collabortive, and contributive nature.
+He was always happy to help.
+His legacy of contributing to projects like
+KCD Guadalajara, translating the CNCF glossary and Kubenetes docs into Spanish, and being part of the Kubernetes Release Team.

+I will miss him, as he was always a friendly face at events and I enjoyed hearing about the next thing he was doing to help support the community.
+He will be very missed by the LATAM community.

 ## Victor Morales

 I had the privilege of working with Rodo on multiple initiatives over the past few years,